City problem · Abu Dhabi

 ADGM has its own institutional gravity.
 The proximity to ADIA, Mubadala, and ADQ is not a feature claim.
 It is a daily operational fact for firms that anchor in Abu Dhabi.
 The FSRA permissions framework, the common-law platform, the application of English-law precedent, the alignment with Abu Dhabi government strategy, and the named institutional counterparties are the substantive reason a firm chose the jurisdiction.
 None of this lives in the default playbook.

-Per Roland Berger GCC financial-centre outlook and Deloitte Middle East financial services outlook, institutional readers now distinguish between ADGM and DIFC at a much finer resolution than five years ago.
-Cloudflare Radar traffic patterns from Abu Dhabi versus Dubai now read as two distinct corridors at the network layer, mirroring the institutional split.
+Per Roland Berger GCC financial-centre outlook and Deloitte Middle East financial services outlook, institutional buyers now distinguish between ADGM and DIFC at a much finer resolution than five years ago.
+Cloudflare Radar traffic patterns from Abu Dhabi versus Dubai now land as two distinct corridors at the network layer, mirroring the institutional split.

-COMMERCIAL LAYER ALIGNMENT: ADGM-LICENSED FIRMS 58% READ AS DIFC 31% MIXED SIGNAL 11% READ AS ADGM
+COMMERCIAL LAYER ALIGNMENT: ADGM-LICENSED FIRMS 58% SCORED AS DIFC 31% MIXED SIGNAL 11% SCORED AS ADGM

-House reading of how institutional intermediaries sort ADGM-licensed firms by their commercial layer, cross-read with UBS Global Family Office Report 2025.
+House view of how institutional intermediaries sort ADGM-licensed firms by their website, offer, proof, and follow-up, cross-evaluate with UBS Global Family Office Report 2025.

 The downstream effect is institutional reach.
 The ADGM choice was made for a specific channel.
-That channel reads firms anchored in Abu Dhabi differently from firms that show up from Dubai with an Abu Dhabi mailing address.
+That channel judges firms anchored in Abu Dhabi differently from firms that show up from Dubai with an Abu Dhabi mailing address.
 The institutional layer is calibrated to local presence, local event attendance, local language inside the wider ecosystem.
 5 commercial-layer components carry that signal.
-When none of them are rebuilt, the channel does not open and the firm pays the licence cost without the licence benefit.
+When none of them are rebuilt, the channel does not open and GMA pays the licence cost without the licence benefit.

 ?